Chris Taylor Player Props: Dodgers vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.4 K/9, the eighth-best in MLB.
+- The pitching staff for the Cardinals has a collective 9.5 K/9, the seventh-best in MLB.

-- The Cardinals' 4.30 team ERA ranks 16th across all league pitching staffs.
+- The Cardinals have the 17th-ranked team ERA across all MLB pitching staffs (4.38).

-- Cardinals pitchers combine to give up 31 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Cardinals pitchers combine to allow 33 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- The Cardinals will send Montgomery (2-3) out to make his sixth start of the season.
-He is 2-3 with a 3.81 ERA and 25 strikeouts in 28 1/3 innings pitched.
+- Woodford (1-2) takes the mound for the Cardinals in his sixth start of the season.
+He has a 5.47 ERA in 24 2/3 innings pitched, with 16 strikeouts.

-- In his last time out on Tuesday against the San Francisco Giants, the lefty threw six innings, allowing no earned runs while surrendering five hits.
+- The right-hander last pitched on Wednesday against the San Francisco Giants, when he tossed 5 1/3 innings, allowing two earned runs while giving up five hits.

+- The 26-year-old has amassed an ERA of 5.47, with 5.8 strikeouts per nine innings, in five games this season.
+Opponents are batting .323 against him.

 © 2023 Data Skrive.
 All rights reserved.